-Course dates 2020:
+Course dates 2022:

 April 1 to June 10

+*excluding flight fares, accommodation and personal expenses.
 We encourage enquiries and applications from students from low-income countries.

 Overseas students should ask their local British Council Office or their own government education department or organisation for details of scholarships and grants available.
 It should be noted that most of the candidates attending this course will be self-funded.